open-telemetry/opentelemetry.io/content/en/blog/2024/scaling-opentelemetry-collectors.md

 This guide is focused on scaling the [OpenTelemetry Collector deployment](/docs/collector/deployment/) across various Linux hosts by leveraging [Ansible](https://www.ansible.com/), to function both as [gateways](/docs/collector/deployment/gateway/) and [agents](/docs/collector/deployment/agent/) within your observability architecture.
 Utilizing the OpenTelemetry Collector in this dual capacity enables a robust collection and forwarding of metrics, traces, and logs to analysis and visualization platforms.

-Here, we outline a strategy for deploying and managing the OpenTelemetry Collector's scalable instances throughout your infrastructure with Ansible, enhancing your overall monitoring strategy and data visualization capabilities in Grafana Cloud.
+Here, we outline a strategy for deploying and managing the OpenTelemetry Collector's scalable instances throughout your infrastructure with Ansible, enhancing your overall monitoring strategy and data visualization capabilities in Grafana.

 ## Before you begin